jibril04Afaa/parser/README.md

-# parser
+# project1
-A lexer and parser written in Python🐍
+ A lexer and parser written in Python